Scaling limit for a long-range divisible sandpile: Introduction

 Green's function estimates for the truncated $\alpha$-stable random walk are a key tool in this work.
 In the context of simple random walks, such estimates are well known.
 A comprehensive reference, which also shows the power of these estimates as a tool in a variety of contexts, is Lawler's book \cite{LawlerIntersections}.
-In \cite{LeGall}, Le Gall and Rosen obtained powerful estimates for Green's functions of random walks in the domain of attraction of stable laws.
+In \cite{LeGall}, Le Gall and Rosen obtained precise estimates for Green's functions of random walks in the domain of attraction of stable laws.

 In the specific context of truncated $\alpha$-stable random walks with $\alpha \in (1,2)$ in dimension $d=2$, we present in Theorem \ref{GMntoGM} a precise asymptotic expansion for the corresponding rescaled discrete Green's functions.
 In particular, the convergence rate of these Green's functions to its continuous counterpart is derived.
+It turns out that the estimates of \cite{LeGall} applied in this context are not enough to prove Theorem \ref{odoconvergence} and more precise estimates are needed.

-This asymptotic expansion is the most technical part of this work, and it is of independent interest.
+This asymptotic expansion is the most technical part of this work.
 In particular, the optimal convergence rate $n^{-\alpha}$ is obtained only after the introduction of a non-trivial, nearest-neighbor correction to the transition probability of the truncated $\alpha$-stable sandpile.
 Without this correction term, the convergence rate can be checked to be $n^{\alpha-2}$.

-Let $\rho$ be a non-negative function on $\mathbb{R}^2$ with compact support.
-We will use this function $\rho$ to choose the initial mass density of the truncated $\alpha$-stable sandpile.
-As the lattice spacing goes to zero, we run the sandpile with initial distribution given by $\rho$ restricted to the lattice.
-Our main result, Theorem \ref{convergence-distribution} states that the final distribution of the rescaled sandpile converges and that its limit is related to an obstacle problem for the truncated fractional Laplacian.
-Obstacle problems are a current subject of interest in the literature, see for example \cite{CaffarelliObstacle}, \cite{Friedman2010}.
-However, up to our knowledge the obstacle problem we need to deal with in this work has not been considered in the literature.
+The asymptotic expansion of the Green's function stated in Theorem \ref{GMntoGM} is of independent interest and it can have various applications in numerical methods related to pseudodifferential operators like the fractional Laplacian.
+What Theorem \ref{GMntoGM} is saying is that if we take $k_1=0$ in \eqref{probdim1}, we obtain a discrete approximation of the truncated Laplacian \eqref{truncfractlapl} for which the associated Green's function converges at rate $n^{-(2-\alpha)}$, which is far from the optimal rate $n^{-\alpha}$ and gets worse as $\alpha \to 2$.
+Introducing the calibration constant $k_1$ we obtain a discrete approximation of \eqref{truncfractlapl} for which the Green's function converges at the rate $n^{-\alpha}$, which can be checked to be optimal by scaling.

+The convergence of the final distribution of particles for noncalibrated, truncated $\alpha$-stable sandpiles remains open.
+We conjecture that calibration is needed in order to obtain the strong convergence of the odometer function stated in Theorem~\ref{odoconvergence}, but that the weak-$*$ convergence of the final distribution stated in Theorem~\ref{convergence-distribution} holds without the calibration.